Contact

 How to make a Reasonable Accommodation Request

-To Who: A request can be made to anyone who works for the property owner, including the property manager, maintenance staff, administrative staff, etc.
+To Who: A request can be made to anyone who works for the property owner, including:

 How: The request can be verbal or in writing.
 It is strongly recommended that you make reasonable accommodation requests in writing and give them to the property manager or owner.
 This keeps a record of your request and makes the request clear to the property owner.